hitoshi-watase/sercrod/docs/reference/directives/api.md

 `*api` coexists with event directives such as `@click`, `@change`, and others:

-- Nablla simply adds another listener for `click` or `change` on the same element.
+- Sercrod simply adds another listener for `click` or `change` on the same element.
 - You can safely add your own handlers alongside `*api` to update state or log events.

 Be aware that: